LauraAmabili/DigitalForensics/MLforFraudDetection.md

 In general we almways have to find a trade-off good amount of feature and what to keep

-# DECISION TREE
+## DECISION TREE

-more powerful than linear-logistic regression algorithms based on a tree-like structure- recursive partioning -> fit the distribution of yoru target bariabile in a structure in each node rappresent a test condition of the valueof the specific feature you start from the top node and then you reach the final nodes = leaf nodes for each node we establish a condition, and depending on thevalue you split to one brunch or another, until you reach the leaf node where you take the decision
+more powerful than linear-logistic regression algorithms based on a tree-like structure- recursive partioning -> fit the distribution of your target variabile in a structure and each node rappresent a test condition of the value of the specific feature you start from the top node and then you reach the final nodes = leaf nodes for each node we establish a condition, and depending on the value you split to one brunch or another, until you reach the leaf node where you take the decision

 you use this to undestand if a new sample  is fraudolent or not based on the value of the single feature you are going to encounter by travelling